finanalyst/collection/README.md

 ```
 in a file under the Mode's `configs/` directory.
 These values will over-ride the plugin's default config values.

-It is the responsibility of the plugin to detect the configuration key.
-This means that if a new plugin is intended to be used in place of an pre-existing one (see [Refresh process](Refresh process.md)), then the developer needs to check the configuration key with the replaced name.
+The plugin should therefore take configuration data from the ProcessedPod instance and not from the config file it is distributed with.
+This means that if a new plugin is intended to be used in place of an pre-existing one (see [Refresh process](Refresh process.md)), then the developer needs to check the configuration information from the namespace of the replaced name.

+The Setup and Completion plugins are passed `plugin-options` directly because the ProcessedPod instance is out of scope.

 `plugin-options` is a mandatory option in the Mode configuration.
 It may be set to Empty, viz.,